THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 For this, it is recommended to merge the data of the Google Search Console (formerly Google Webmaster Tool) with the data from your Google Analytics account according to the SEO audit checklist.
 One more thing in advance: The prerequisite for this is that you have already set up both Analytics and the Search Console correctly for your own website.

-In order for your website to get into the search engine index and appear in the search engine results in the first place, it is crucial that it is accessible to the Google Bot.
-It is one of the pages of a website checked at certain intervals (“crawls”) and only indexed after successful crawling.
+For your website to get into the search engine index and appear in the search engine results in the first place, it must be accessible to the Google Bot.
+One of the pages of a website checked at certain intervals (“crawls”) and only indexed after successful crawling.

 To-Dos: SEO Audit Checklist for Google Indexing